openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Description:** Whether you are delivering a flurry of blows, wielding two weapons, or calling a chain of lightning bolts from the sky, you have mastered the art of delivering multiple attacks.
 - **Effect:** At the start of your turn, you may declare that you are multi-attacking.
 You must state how many extra attacks you would like to make.
 You receive a corresponding number of additional major actions, which can only be used for attacks. _All_ of your attacks this round suffer disadvantage equal to 3 times the number of **additional** attacks you declare (i.e., if you make 2 attacks, you suffer disadvantage 3; 3 attacks suffers disadvantage 6).
 For each tier of this feat that you possess, reduce the disadvantage penalty by 1.

  You may use your attacks to make any combination of bane or damaging attacks, but you may not invoke boons.
+Resolve each attack individually, applying any other multi-targeting options as you wish.
+You can move between each of these attacks and they can be used to target the same creature more than once.
+The number of additional attacks you can make with this feat is limited to 1 + half your level, rounded up.
+Thus, the limit is 2 additional attacks at 1st level, 3 additional attacks at 3rd level, and 6 additional attacks at 9th level.

 \page